python-trio/sphinxcontrib-trio/docs/source/index.rst

-and similarly ``staticmethod``, ``decorator``, and ``decoratormethod``, so dropping this extension into an existing sphinx project should be 100% backwards-compatible while giving you new superpowers.
+and similarly ``staticmethod``, ``decorator``, and ``decoratormethod``, so dropping this extension into an existing sphinx project should be 100% backwards-compatible while giving sphinx new superpowers.

 Basically, this is how sphinx ought to work in the first